 What is Chinese Jump Rope?

-Chinese jump rope is a skipping game kind of like jump rope or hopscotch, combined with cat’s cradle.
-It’s called different things in different countries – French skipping, elastics, yoki, jumpsies – but basically it involves jumping over stretchy ropes made of rubber bands.
+Chinese jump rope is a skipping game resembling hopscotch and jump rope, combined with cat’s cradle.
+It’s called different things in different countries – French skipping, elastics, yoki,chinese ropes jumpsies – but basically it involves jumping over rubber bands tied together to form stretchy ropes.

-The game takes at least three players.
+The game is typically played with at least three players.
 Two people stand across from each other on opposite sides of the ropes, just like in regular skipping rope games.
 But in Chinese jump rope, the ropes are looped around the ankles of the two players!